gavinschultz/gavinschultz.github.io/_posts/2015-04-15-initialize-galaxy-iii-D379-D3E2.md

 D3E0: DF 6D        STU $6D     $206D->val = U
 ```

-First use of the user stack (U) rather than the hardware stack (S).
+This is the first use of the user stack (U) rather than the hardware stack (S).
 Depending on the station type, `$206D` will store one of two ROM addresses.
 These are probably going to point to the station images bytes.

 ```
 D3E2: 39           RTS